fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * A brief summary of the charges to be processed is provided.

-* This page contains a form with fields for full name, email address, phone number, Street Address 1, Street Address 2, Town or City, County and Eircode (post-code).
+* This page contains a form with fields for full name, email address, phone number, Street Address 1, Street Address 2, Town or City, County, and Eircode (postcode).

 * A checkbox is provided for logged-in users, allowing them the option to add or update the user's profile with the details provided.